4-5 minute read

 This map shows the geographic coverage of the Poverty Relief Loan records, with a focus on rural areas in the west and south.

-Poverty relief loans were given to struggling farmers to help them survive as their crops failed.
-The records reveal all sorts of useful family tree information including names, addresses, and the names of loan guarantors or witnesses, often other family members or neighbors.
+The records reveal all sorts of useful family tree information including names, addresses and the names of loan guarantors, witnesses, neighbours and other family members.

 Between 1846 and 1852 almost 1.5 million Irish men, women, and children left their homeland in search of a better life.
 The Irish Famine Immigrants transcripts list over 420,000 Irish people who disembarked in the United States between 1846 and 1851.
 Of those, 8,000 were born on board ship and up to 10% of those who originally came aboard are thought to have died at sea.